mrkale/NodeMCU-Modules/nistclock/README.md

 - The function returns nil time until the first time since system reset a NIST server has been contancted or after internal clock has been stopped.
 So that it is useful some delay after system reset and internal clock starting to wait for internet connection and NIST server reading.

 ####Syntax
-	getTime(secondsDelay)
+	getTime(secondsDelay, flagAdd)

 ####Parameters
+<a id="secondsDelay"></a>
 - **secondsDelay**: Integer number of seconds from UTC time for desired time zone.
-	- If the parameter is nil or not put into the function, the [tzdelay](#tzdelay) configuration parameter is used instead.
-The default value of it is 0 so that the function returns UTC date and time by default.
+	- If the parameter is nil or not put into the function, the default value 0 is used.
+	- The value of the parameter is added to the value of [tzdelay](#tzdelay) configuration parameter or used instead of it according to the value of the second parameter [flagAdd](#flagAdd).
-	- If the parameter is exactly 0, the function returns UTC time.
+	- If the parameter is exactly 0 and [flagAdd](#flagAdd) is false or not present, the function returns UTC time.
 It is useful in a web server, when some time zone is set by [tzdelay](#tzdelay) configuration parameter, but for the HTTP header `Date` the GMT time is needed.
 	- If the parameter is positive integer, the function returns time from *eastern time zones* of meridian.
 	- If the parameter is negative integer, the function returns time from *western time zones* of meridian.
 	- The parameters can span multiple days, months, or years, if appropriate number of seconds is put to the function.

+<a id="flagAdd"></a>
+- **flagAdd**: Boolean flag determining whether [secondsDelay](#secondsDelay) parameter has to be added to the [tzdelay](#tzdelay) configuration parameter or just replace it.
+	- If the parameter is true, the [secondsDelay](#secondsDelay) value is added to [tzdelay](#tzdelay) configuration parameter, but not persistently just temporarily for the time of calculation.
+	- If the parameter is false, nil, or not put into the function, the [secondsDelay](#secondsDelay) value is used instead of the [tzdelay](#tzdelay) configuration parameter, but not persistently just temporarily for the time of calculation.

 ####Returns
-The output format is compatible with the same function of the official NodeMCU module *DS3231*.
+The output format is compatible with the same function of the official NodeMCU module *DS3231* just with additional modified Julian day.
 If internal clock has not been started by [start()](#start) or one time [request()](#request) called yet, the function returns nil value.

 - **second**: Nil or non-negative integer of seconds (0~59) in a minute of time.
 - **minute**: Non-negative integer of minutes (0~59) in a hour of time.